Environmental

 Sacramento County bills applicants for actual processing costs as permitted under CEQA.
 Staff time, publishing and consultant fees, printing and overhead expenses, and other related costs are charged to process Negative Declarations and EIRs.
 A small flat rate is charged for processing of Exemptions.
 The billing process is different depending upon the type of document that is prepared.
 For private projects, the fee for an Exemption is generally collected as a DERA deposit when the application is filed with the Planning Department.
 The fees for Negative Declarations are normally billed after an environmental review is completed and must be paid prior to the project's public hearing.
 Because EIRs can be expensive, the County estimates EIR preparation fees before processing occurs.
 This estimated fee amount is conveyed to the applicant in the same certified letter determining the need for an EIR.
 These estimated fees must be paid before the Environmental Coordinator will issue a Notice of Preparation and begin processing the EIR.
 After the EIR process is completed, a project cost accounting will be done and the applicant will either receive a bill for payment due or a refund depending on actual project cost.

 A State law took effect on January 1, 1991 that requires public agencies to collect fees for the State Department of Fish and Wildlife (CDFW) under certain conditions.
 CDFW fees are collected whenever a project is found to not be de minimis.
 The term " de minimis" in this context means that the project will not harm state fish and wildlife resources.
 In Sacramento County, projects are sent to the State Clearinghouse for distribution to the CDFW whenever there is cause to believe that a project may not be de minimis.
 Whenever a project is reviewed by CDFW, the applicant is assessed a set fee by the State.
 These fees are set by the State and change at the first of the year.
-Included in the total fee collected is $40 to cover County Clerk-Recorder administrative costs (PER receives no part of the CDFW fee).
+Included in the total fee collected is $50 to cover County Clerk-Recorder administrative processing costs (PER receives no part of the CDFW fee).
 The rest is forwarded to the Department of Fish and Wildlife.
 Under state law, no project is deemed vested or approved until a Notice of Determination is filed at the County Clerk's office that states whether a project is expected to impact wildlife resources.
 If a project is not de minimis, the County Clerk will not accept a Notice of Determination for filing unless Fish and Game fees are paid.

 Yes, pre-application meetings are available as a means of facilitating the application process for prospective applicants.
 Pre-application meetings are intended to provide upfront assistance to private project applicants in a coordinated forum attended by PER and Public Works representatives.
 The intent of the pre-application meeting is to identify, not solve, issues and to advise potential applicants of application requirements, what agencies/departments to talk to, answer applicant's questions, and to advise applicant of feasibility and pitfalls.
 These meetings are voluntary but highly encouraged, especially for major development projects, such as General Plan Amendments, and large Community Plan Amendments and Rezones.
 This is a good opportunity for you to get an indication of the feasibility of your proposal.